 Interview with MOB Kitchen’s founder Ben Lebus

-Now with two cookbooks and over 200,000 Insta followers, Ben Lebus' foodie business is a BIG hit among students.
+With published cookbooks and over 350,000 Insta followers, Ben Lebus' foodie business is a big hit among students.
 We chatted to him to find out his recipe for success (sorry, couldn't resist).

 As the founder of the ever-growing and massively popular MOB Kitchen, Ben Lebus is very familiar with the highs and lows of starting a business.